da22le123/DeveloperCollaborationTool/docs/ClientCommunicationLog.md

 The client stated that even though the document is not complete, they are happy with the progress and this version of the document will do for the Sprint 1.

+## Email to the client with questions regarding system implementation (27.11.2024)

+### Email content

+During the backlog planning, a few questions arose regarding the system implementation.
+The email was sent to the client to clarify these questions.

+Questions that were asked in the email:

+1. What devices must application be accessible from?
+Is desktop the only priority now?
+2. Do you want to restrict access to view closed sessions to only leader role?
+3. What statistics should be gathered and displayed per user?
+4. We decided to implement the replay history in the following way:
+5. What clicking on the item of the "Replay History" should do?
+Is there any desired functionality?
+6. What user roles are allowed to view replay history?
+Ou suggestion is that everyone could do that.
+7. Is functionality to manage users restricts to only adding users?

+### Response from the client

+To be added.